Is your newborn breaking out of being swaddled?

 Worry not, we’ve got you.

 The technique of keeping babies swaddled has been around for so long, and for good reason.
-Swaddling is supposed to imitate the feeling of being inside the womb!
+Swaddling your baby is supposed to imitate the feeling of being inside the womb!

 Introduction to Swaddling